- Course type: Concentration.

 Conversation / dialogue meeting

 Deadline: Theoretical work and pieces written for the composition unit (scores, recordings) must be submitted to the Exams Office by 15 May in the fourth semester of study.
-The final Master Project is submitted in three (3) copies, as well as electronically.
+The final Master's Project is submitted electronically on the digital exam platform used by NMH.
+Read more about practical information and guidelines related to the Master's thesis.

 In the case of re-assessment, the same procedures apply.